MV Mi Amigo: 1972–1980

 On 29 May 1972, Mi Amigo was sold at auction for ƒ20,000 to the Hofman Shipping Company, who had bought her on behalf of Rob Vermaat and Gerard van Dam.
 Although it was assumed that Mi Amigo would be scrapped, the Dutch Free Radio Organisation announced that she was to become a Free Radio Museum.
 The studios and cabins were restored and Mi Amigo departed Amsterdam on 2 September apparently bound for England.
 The next day, she anchored off Scheveningen.
 During October and November, test transmissions were made which consisted only of playing music and no station identification was given.
 On 9 November, Spangles Muldoon spoke live on air.

 A force 11 storm on 13 November resulted in Mi Amigo losing her anchor and the mast collapsing.
 A makeshift aerial was erected on 30 November.
 Broadcasting began on 1 December, still without the DJs giving their name or using a station name.
 On 17 December, the name Radio 199 was used.
 From 22 December, the name Radio Caroline was used.
 On 28 December, some of the DJs refused to work any more as they had not been paid.
 The next day, HNLMS Limburg came alongside Mi Amigo accompanied by the tender Zeemeeuw, which the striking DJs boarded.
 The dispute was settled and Radio Caroline resumed broadcasting.

 On 30 December, Mi Amigo was towed to IJmuiden by the tender Euro Trip.
 Permission to enter port was initially refused as Mi Amigo had no papers.
 Assurances were given that port fees would be paid, and Mi Amigo was allowed to dock in Amsterdam.
 Officers from the Dutch Radio Controle Dienst boarded the ship, but her transmitting equipment was not confiscated as it was incomplete.
 Members of the Scheepvaartinspectie declared that the MV Mi Amigo was unseaworthy and ordered repairs to be made.
 At court in Haarlem, an injunction was granted to the captain of Mi Amigo and the ship was impounded.
-On 1 January 1973, two tugs towed Mi Amigo to IJmuiden where the Scheepvaarinspectie ordered that a leak in the engine room was repaired, giving the crew just two hours to complete the task.
+On 1 January 1973, two tugs towed Mi Amigo to IJmuiden where the Scheepvaartinspectie ordered that a leak in the engine room was repaired, giving the crew just two hours to complete the task.
 Early the next day, outstanding monies were paid, and Mi Amigo was allowed to sail.

 On 18 January 1973, a mayday was broadcast by Mi Amigo at 23:50 because of a fire in the engine room.
 The fire was extinguished within ten minutes.
 On 2 April, Radio Veronica's ship Norderney ran aground off Scheveningen, Netherlands during a force 12 hurricane.
 Mi Amigo then broadcast for Radio Veronica as well as for Caroline, with two new studios being built for the purpose.
 The money earned from this paid for a new radio mast.
 Between July and October Radio Atlantis bought airtime on the ship to broadcast pre-recorded daytime programmes.